pwrightkcl/gif_bamos/scripts/BaMoS.md

 The BaMoS Github also contains a collection of shell and python scripts.

+### Reference images

+BaMoS uses ICBM template images.
+These probably came originally from [UCLA BMAP](http://www.bmap.ucla.edu/portfolio/atlases) or [LONI](https://www.loni.usc.edu/research/atlas_downloads).
+This repo includes [ICBM_priors](../ICBM_priors) used with BaMoS since they have are slightly different to the ones online (image dimensions, cropping, division of tissue classes).
+Install [git lfs](https://git-lfs.com/) in your local clone to make sure these large files are handled correctly.

 ## Running BaMoS

 The BaMoS repo contains several shell scripts with prefix `BaMoS_`.
 These create run scripts for each subject that run